SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     Finally, click the create button and wait for the service to be deployed (may take some time).

+    !!! warning "Common problems"

+        If you get an error saying
+        *The user-provided container failed to start and listen on the port defined by the PORT environment variable.* there are two common reasons for this:

+        1. You need to add an `EXPOSE` statement in your docker container:

+            ```dockerfile
+            EXPOSE 8080
+            CMD exec uvicorn my_application:app --port 8080 --workers 1 main:app
+            ```

+            and make sure that your application is also listening on that port.
+If you hard code the port in your application (as in above code) it is best to set it 8080 which is the default port for cloud run.
+            Alternatively, a better approach is to set it to the `$PORT` environment variable which is set by cloud run and can be accessed in your application:

+            ```dockerfile
+            EXPOSE $PORT
+            CMD exec uvicorn my_application:app --port $PORT --workers 1 main:app
+            ```

+            If you do this, and then want to run locally you can run it as:

+            ```bash
+            docker run -p 8080:8080 -e PORT=8080 <image-name>:<image-tag>
+            ```

+        2. If you are serving a large machine learning model, it may also be that your deployed container is running out of memory.
+You can try to increase the memory of the container by going to the *Edit container* and the *Resources* tab and increase the memory.

 4. If you manage to deploy the service you should see a image like this:

     <figure markdown>